volesen/orm-db-benchmark/README.md

 - Text search with "contains" query
 - Text search with "like" query

+For Django ORM, the Queryset object is forced to evaluate by 'repr(query)'

 The time spent on DB-interactions is observed in DB-logs, whereas the ORM/ODM serialization (and DB-interactions) is measured with the `timeit` python module.
 The time for DB-interactions is not subtracted, as different ORM/ODM will not necessarily do operations by identical SQL queries.
 Therefore it is relevant to measure and take this into account.